debops/debops/docs/pki-realms.rst

 detail in a separate document, here is a brief overview:

 :file:`acme/`
-  This is directory used by the ACME Certificate Authority (currently only the `Let's Encrypt <https://www.letsencrypt.org/>`_ CA supports this protocol).
+  This directory is for certificates issued using ACME support (for example `Let's Encrypt`_).
   It will be activated and used automatically when a host has a public IP address and the :program:`nginx` webserver is installed and configured to support ACME Challenges (see the ``debops.nginx`` role for more details).

 :file:`external/`
   This directory is used to manage certificates signed by an external Certificate Authority.
-To do this, you need to provide a special ``script`` file, which will be executed with a set of environment variables.
-This can be used to request a certificate in and external CA, like Active Directory or FreeIPA, or download a signed certificate from external location.
+To do this, you need to provide a special :file:`script` file, which will be executed with a set of environment variables.
+This can be used to request a certificate from an external CA, like Active Directory or FreeIPA, or download a signed certificate from an external location.

-  An alternative is to provide already signed :file:`cert.pem` file with optional :file:`intermediate.pem` and :file:`root.pem` certificates.
+  An alternative is to provide an already signed :file:`cert.pem` file and optionally the :file:`intermediate.pem` and :file:`root.pem` files.

 :file:`internal/`
   This directory is used by the internal ``debops.pki`` Certificate Authority